pabot420/easytask/README.md

-# ITS NOT FINISH YET
+# ITS NOT FINAL BOT!, WAIT FOR THE FINAL!

 # Blum Airdrop Bot